 - Happiness score: 7.600

-One of the three Scandinavian countries topping the list, Denmark is brimming with stunning cliff sides, fjords, forests, capes, and mountains, and is the fifth-most peaceful country in the world.
+One of the three Scandinavian countries topping the list, Denmark is brimming with natural beauty, vast agricultural resources, and is the fifth-most peaceful country in the world.
 It’s also well-educated: 81% of adults aged 25 to 64 have completed upper secondary education.

 - Happiness score: 7.769